 We live “under the sun”, as the writer of Ecclesiastes describes our existence, filled with existential angst.
 We live year by year, month by month, week by week, day by day, and moment by moment.
 The inertia of our lives is focused on the here and now, with our dying always looming in the near distance like a great mountain range rising up to the clouds we cannot conquer.

 Our perspective is limited.
 It is finite.
-We stand at any given time on a small planet in a small solar system in one of billions of galaxies that exist in a universe.
-We stand “under the sun”, and our perspective, therefore, limited.
+We stand at any given time on a small planet in a small solar system in one of billions of galaxies that exist in a universe so expansive we struggle to comprehend it.
+We stand “under the sun”, and our perspective, therefore, is limited.

 “As the heavens are higher than the earth,(Isaiah 55:9)